 Each share of common stock you hold is entitled to one vote for or against a proposal.
 Shares entitled to be voted at the meeting can only be voted if the stockholder of record of such shares is present at the meeting, returns a signed proxy card, or authorizes proxies to vote his or her shares by telephone or over the Internet.
 Shares represented by valid proxy will be voted in accordance with your instructions.
 If you choose to vote your shares by telephone or over the Internet, you may do so until 11:59 p.m.
-Eastern time on Monday, May 24, 2010, by following the instructions on the proxy card.
+Eastern time on Wednesday, May 21, 2008, by following the instructions on the proxy card.

 You may revoke your proxy at any time before the shares are voted at the meeting by entering new voting instructions by telephone or over the Internet before 11:59 p.m.
-Eastern time on Monday, May 24, 2010, by written notice received by our corporate secretary before the meeting, by executing and returning a new proxy bearing a later date or by voting by ballot at the meeting.
-Attendance at the meeting without voting by ballot will not revoke a previously submitted proxy.
+Eastern time on Wednesday, May 21, 2008, by written notice received by our corporate secretary before the meeting, by executing and returning a new proxy bearing a later date or by voting by ballot at the meeting.
+Attendance at the meeting without voting will not revoke a previously submitted proxy.

 You may specify your choices by marking the appropriate box on the proxy card.
-If your proxy card is signed and returned without specifying choices, your shares will be voted for the listed nominees for director, for ratification of the selection of our independent registered public accounting firm and as the individuals named as proxy holders on the proxy card deem advisable on all other matters that may properly come before the meeting.
+If your proxy card is signed and returned without specifying choices, your shares will be voted for the listed nominees for director, for ratification of the selection of our independent registered public accounting firm and as the individuals named as proxy holders on the proxy deem advisable on all other matters that may properly come before the meeting.

 If you hold your shares in "street name" through a broker, bank or other representative, generally the broker or other representative may only vote the shares that it holds for you in accordance with your instructions.
 However, if the broker or other representative has not timely received your instructions, it may vote on certain matters for which it has discretionary voting authority.
-The election of directors is a non-discretionary voting matter and your broker will be unable to vote on this matter without receiving your instructions.
 Your broker or other representative will generally provide detailed voting instructions with your proxy material.
 These instructions may include information on whether your shares can be voted by telephone or over the Internet and the manner in which you may revoke your votes.